 Katryca’s Wild Boys attack the L1 robot.

-Glitz sends Dibber off to get the heavy weapons.
+Glitz tells Dibber to break out the heavy weapons.

 Sue: I half-expected him to pat him on his arse when he sent him on his way.

 Sue: I really like this.
-This means I won’t feel so bad when I can’t follow something.
-I’ll just assume that it’s been edited out by the Time Lords.
-I bet it’s a big conspiracy.
+This means I won’t feel bad when I can’t follow the plot.
+I’ll just assume it’s been edited out by the Time Lords.
+I bet it’s one big conspiracy.

 The episode ends with Merdeen firing a crossbow in the Doctor’s general direction.

-When the story resumes, we discover that Merdeen didn’t shoot the Doctor after all.
-He shot some other bloke instead.
-Merdeen is really cut up about it.
+When the story resumes, we learn that Merdeen didn’t shoot the Doctor after all.
+No, he shot some other bloke instead, although he instantly regrets it.

-Sue: He didn’t get a chance to tell him that he was his long-lost brother.
+Sue: He didn’t get a chance to tell him he was his long-lost brother.

 Merdeen takes his helmet off as an act of respect.

-Sue: Is his hat made from gaffa tape?
+Sue: Is his hat made from gaffer tape?
 Poor Duggan.
 He looks like Gary Numan.

 Me: Don’t forget their Wild Mum!